Skip to main content

 The remaining linkability surface is the issuer. msg.sender is publicly Alice, so every commitment in the batch carries a public issuer tag.
 This is intentional and desired: a recipient must be able to verify who minted his note.
 The privacy goal is unlinkability of recipients and amounts, not of issuers.

-Spend-Time Unlinkability (Phase 7 Forward Reference)
+Spend-Time Unlinkability

-When the spend circuit ships (Phase 7), Bob will be able to deposit his note without revealing which cm in the on-chain set he opened.
-The spend SNARK proves "I know an opening to some commitment in the published Merkle tree that hashes to this nullifier", with cm as a private witness rather than a public input.
+The shipped spend circuit (Phase 7) lets Bob deposit his note without revealing which cm in the on-chain set he opened.
+The spend SNARK proves "I know an opening to some commitment in the Merkle tree under the public noteRoot that hashes to this nullifier", with cm as a private witness rather than a public input.
+Unlinkability of spend events to mint events is now a chain-observable property: Mallory sees a fresh nullifier, a public face, and a recipient – nothing that points back to a specific commitment in the tree.
+The full walkthrough of the redemption flow is in The Redemption (Spend), Step by Step below.

 Atomicity, No Double-Mint, No Replay